 Breathing trouble can limit the oxygen to your brain, which limits your sleep.
 Having constricted airways is an unfortunate fact of life for those that live with Asthma, COPD and other respiratory illnesses.

-If you use a Salin Plus Salt Therapy Device overnight, tiny, breathable salt particles make their way into your lungs and sinuses as you breathe.
-The combination of the soothing sound of the device and the inhaled salt and cleaner air, all contribute towards a better quality night sleep.
+If you use a Salin Plus Salt Therapy Device overnight, tiny, breathable salt particles make their way into your lungs and sinuses as you breathe, forming microcrystals.
+This helps break up the troublesome mucus in your airways, eases inflammation and opens your airways, allowing you to breathe clearly and relax.

 Your brain is hardwired to gear down towards sleep as the sun sets by producing a chemical called melatonin.
 Sitting in front of a bright screen at night can trick your brain into thinking it’s daytime, slowing down the release of this sleep inducing chemical.